plundaahl/tiny-fsm/README.md

 npm run-script build-examples
 ```

-## What Are These StateComponents?
+## What Are These Aspects?
 How Do I Build Them?
-StateComponents are small, reusable aspects of a state.
+Aspects are small, reusable aspects of a state.
 They make it reasonably simple to take the imperative logic that needs to happen at the start and end of a state, and package it so that it can be used declaratively.

-A StateComponent is really just a function that implements the `StateSetupFn` interface.
+A Aspect is really just a function that implements the `StateSetupFn` interface.
 Here's an example of how we might build one:

 ```typescript
 import { IMachine, Machine, StateSetupFn } from 'TinyFSM';